tblakex01/model-examples/interstitial_API/README.md

 [name]\Scripts\activate    # Windows
 ```

-*Note: Creating a virtual environment isn’t strictly speaking necessary, but is recommended to save potential future headaches when two or more Python apps have mutually exclusive dependencies.
-Alternatively you could use Docker, but that’s beyond the scope of this readme.*
+*Note: Creating a virtual environment isn’t strictly speaking necessary but is recommended.
+It helps stave off future headaches when two or more Python apps have mutually exclusive dependencies.*

 ### C. Install Dependencies
 ```bash